Training for voice teachers

 This respected course remains at the core of our programme.

 Our core content is mentor-observed studio teaching, but courses will also include discussion of anatomy for singers, Alexander technique, the developing and older voice, various repertoire issues, examination technique, and business sense.

-The personnel are drawn from the membership of AOTOS and change and develop each year, but over time we are building up a body of knowledge that is useful to the whole membership, for example on following the development of the teenage voice, and keeping up to date with legal matters relating to running a private studio.
+Our personnel are drawn from the membership of AOTOS and change and develop each year.
+Over time we are building up a body of knowledge that can be shared with our whole membership; recent specialities have included the development of the teenage voice, and keeping up to date with legal matters relating to running a private studio.